 ➜ colors develop earlier on body and tail

-➜ body would look larger and rounder compared to males
+➜ body looks larger and rounder compared to males

-➜ Not much color on the body.
-Only mild color on the tail.
+➜ little color on the body, only mild color on the tail

-Both male and female guppies have their own advantages.
+Both male and female guppies have their own advantages — it depends on what you want from your aquarium.

 ➜ bright colors